Installing and Configuring CxEngine under Linux

 Configuring TLS (SSL) between CxManager and CxEngine

-CxSAST supports a secure communication between CxManager and CxEngine based on TLS (SSL) certificates.
+CxSAST supports secure communication between CxManager and CxEngine based on TLS (SSL) certificates.
 These instructions take Windows and Linux support for CxEngine into consideration.

 The Cx Engine is working on a Rest service that is not managed via the IIS console.
 The steps below explain how to configure the secure connection on both the CxManager and the CxEngine servers.